agajansahatov/home-guardian/README.md

 The "Home Guardian" system adheres to fundamental principles of software engineering, showcasing the following best practices:

-1. **Object-Oriented Design (OOD)**: Embracing OOD principles, the system's components are meticulously crafted to be modular and easily maintainable.
+1. **Object-Oriented Design (OOD)**: Embracing OOP principles, the system's components are meticulously crafted to be modular and easily maintainable.
 By encapsulating functionalities within classes, the system achieves a high level of reusability and scalability.

 2. **Design Patterns** are to design reusable and extensible object-oriented software:
    - **Strategy Pattern**: The system employs the Strategy pattern to efficiently handle various input sources.
 Through the `initialize` method within the `HomeGuardian` class, the system dynamically adapts to different input mechanisms.
 Whether it's real-time sensor data or simulated input from a slider, the Strategy pattern facilitates seamless transitions between these sources.